IKIM-Essen/ClusterDocs/docs/course/class-15-data-lifecycle.md

 - the metadata and provenance needed to interpret it;
 - the retention period or review date; and
 - the event that permits archival or deletion.

+For this course, Coscine is the planned endpoint for an eligible retained archive set.
+It is not the destination for every temporary file, failed run, or unreviewed project directory, and it is not available until the project and transfer route have been approved.

 ## 2. Classify before moving